rks101/eglinux/README.md

 $ ldd /usr/bin/python3.8
 ```

-Where and how to know more about /proc?
+Do you know where and how to know more about /proc?

-One of the best way to understand virtual memory and process memory layout: [Cheese on /proc](https://www.kernel.org/doc/Documentation/filesystems/proc.txt)
+One of the best ways to understand virtual memory and process memory layout: [Cheese on /proc](https://www.kernel.org/doc/Documentation/filesystems/proc.txt)

 [procmap](https://github.com/kaiwan/procmap)